linuxboot/book/src/intro.md

 the network stack and file system modules, with Linux applications.

 LinuxBoot brings up the Linux kernel as a DXE in flash ROM instead of the UEFI shell.
-The Linux kernel, with a provided Go based user-space, can then bring up the kernel that you want to run on the machine.
-The LinuxBoot firmware paradigm enables writing traditional firmware applications such as bootloader, debugging, diagnosis, and error detection applications as cross-architecture and cross-platform portable Linux applications.
+The Linux kernel, with a provided Go based user-space, can then load the runtime kernel.
+The LinuxBoot paradigm enables writing traditional firmware applications such as boot loader, debugging, diagnosis, and error detection applications as cross-architecture and cross-platform portable Linux applications.

 When Linux boots it needs a root file system with utilities.
-One such root filesystem used for Linuxboot is based on u-root standard utilities written in Go.
+One such root filesystem used for LinuxBoot is based on u-root standard utilities written in Go.
 The following diagram shows the current state of the UEFI boot process and what is planned for the transition to LinuxBoot.